unt-carpentries/2018-06-05-unt-swc-collaboration/countries/Cyprus.md

 Greek and Turkish

 ## interesting trivia
-Halloumi is thier famous cheese
+Halloumi is their famous cheese